linode/docs/docs/guides/security/self-hosted-password-management-with-bitwarden-rs/index.md

         sudo docker run -d --name caddy -v /etc/Caddyfile:/etc/caddy/Caddyfile -v /etc/caddy:/root/.local/share/caddy --net host --restart on-failure caddy/caddy:alpine

    Many of these flags passed to the `docker` command are similar to those used in the `bitwarden_rs` instructions, with one notable difference.
-The `--net host` flag runs Caddy bound to the host machine's networking interface rather than constrained to the container, in order to simplify access to other containers and necessary ports for Caddy to operate over HTTP and HTTPS.
+The `--net host` flag runs Caddy bound to the host machine's networking interface rather than constrained to the container.
+This flag simplifies access to other containers and to the necessary ports for Caddy to operate over HTTP and HTTPS.

 1. View the logs of Caddy container in order to confirm that a Let's Encrypt certificate has been provisioned for the chosen domain.

         sudo docker logs caddy

-   There are likely to be many logs that are returned from this command, so take a moment to read through the logs to verify that lines similar to the following are included in your log output, indicating that certificate provisioning has been successful.
+   There are likely to be many logs that are returned from this command.
+Take a moment to read through the logs to verify that lines similar to the following are included in your log output.
+These lines indicate that certificate provisioning has been successful.

    {{< output >}}